source-foundry/fdiff/README.md

 ## About

 `fdiff` is a Python command line comparison tool for assessment of differences in the OpenType table data between font files.
-The tool provides cross-platform support on macOS, Windows, and Linux systems with a Python v3.6+ interpreter.
+The tool provides cross-platform support for local and remote font diffs on macOS, Windows, and GNU/Linux systems with a Python v3.6+ interpreter.

 <p align="center">
 <img src="https://raw.githubusercontent.com/source-foundry/fdiff/img/img/diff-example-crunch.png" width="500"/>